ejhusom/FYS3150/Project 1/README.md

 - `dataplot_eps.py`: Reads data written by the main program about the relative error and plots it on a log/log-scale versus the step length.
 - `timings.py`: Calculates the average run time for the algorithms, which are timed by the main program, and writes the result to the benchmark-file.
 - `benchmark.md`: Contains the average run time for the algorithms as written by `timings.py`.
+All source code in this project is developed for Ubuntu 18.04 with C++ and Python 3.6.